We Use Dustless Sanding Tools: Value Added Benefit

 Is Wall Damage Inevitable?

-If you own a home or business, chances are that you will eventually need to repair damage of some type to your walls.
+If you own a home or business in Calgary, chances are that you will eventually need to repair damage of some type to your walls.
 If you have kids or pets it's not a matter of if you'll see some damage but when.
 It's inevitable like the sun rising each day.

 Chemicals In Drywall Compound